New 34.8C Scottish temperature record set in Borders - nearly 2C above previous high

 Edinburgh's new Meadowbank Sports Centre opens: Here's a look inside

-A new UK record of 40.2C was set at Heathrow Airport at 12.50pm on Tuesday.

-Meantime, the agency issued a yellow warning for thunderstorms across the eastern Borders, Northumberland and Yorkshire for 4-8pm on Tuesday.
+Meantime, the agency had issued a yellow warning for thunderstorms across the eastern Borders, Northumberland and Yorkshire for 4pm-8pm on Tuesday.

-"These will move quickly north with frequent lightning and the potential for localised but very strong winds with gusts of 60 mph possible.
+"These will move quickly north with frequent lightning and the potential for localised, but very strong winds with gusts of 60mph are possible.

 "Any heavy rain is expected to be short lived.”

-Trains between Scotland and London on the west coast main line have been suspended by Avanti West Coast after overhead cable damage and a fire.
+Trains between Scotland and London on the west coast main line were suspended by Avanti West Coast after overhead cable damage and a fire.

+All LNER and other trains on the east coast main line between York and London had already been cancelled in advance because of the heatwave.

 Avanti warned passengers: “Extreme Heat: All services stopped.
 Do not come to the station.”